albytseng/Truetooth-web/index.md

 There are several possible reasons for why this app can't detect any signals from your device.

-- A device may not emit signals if it's connected or paired to another app or device. 💡 **Make sure your device is disconnected and unpaired.**
+- A device may not emit signals if:
+  - It's connected or paired to another app or device. **Make sure no apps or devices are connected or paired to your device.**
+  - It's being charged.
+  - It's powered off.
-- Signals may be obstructed or weakened by large objects. 💡 **Move around walls and large furnitures.**
+- Signals may be obstructed or weakened by large objects. **Move around walls and large furnitures.**
-- Signals may be out of range. 💡 **Walk toward other areas.**
+- Signals may be out of range. **Walk toward other areas.**